+An update to the TIP (FY 23-26) will take place in FY 2022.
 Staff will ensure that the TIP includes all regionally significant transportation projects, that it is fiscally constrained, and that projects are progressing toward implementation.
 Projects will be developed and incorporated into the TIP as needed through a formalized amendment process.
 Projects in the TIP will be scored according to RPC's project categorization process in order to determine the extent to which they help achieve the MTP's goals and performance measures.
-The next update to the TIP will be in 2022.